oat-sa/qti-sdk/README.md

 # QTI Software Development Kit for PHP

-A QTI 2.1 (Question &amp; Test Interoperability) Software Development Kit for PHP 5.3 and higher supporting a wide range of features described by the [IMS QTI specification family](http://www.imsglobal.org/question).
+An IMS QTI (Question &amp; Test Interoperability) Software Development Kit for PHP 5.3 and higher supporting a wide range of features described by the [IMS QTI specification family](http://www.imsglobal.org/question).

 __This implementation of QTI is a beta software.
 The API might change at any time while the code is under constant enhancement.
 A stable